 - 1 tsp pure vanilla extract

 - 2 cups confectioners' sugar, sifted

-- Combine 1/2 cup granulated sugar with 1/2 cup lemon juice in a small saucepan and cook over low heat until the sugar dissolves.
+- Combine ½ cup granulated sugar with ½ cup lemon juice in a small saucepan and cook over low heat until the sugar dissolves.
 When the cakes are done, allow to cool for 10 minutes.
-Remove the cakes from the pans and set them on a rack set over a tray or sheet pan; spoon the lemon syrup over them.
-Allow the cakes to cool completely.
+Remove the cakes from the pans and set them on a rack set over a tray or sheet pan then spoon the lemon syrup over them.
+Allow the cakes to cool completely before glazing.

-- For the glaze, combine the confectioners' sugar and the lemon juice in a bowl, mixing with a wire whisk until smooth.
-Pour over the tops of the cakes and allow the glaze to drizzle down the sides.
+- To make the glaze: When the cakes are almost completely cool, combine the confectioners' sugar and the lemon juice in a medium bowl and mix with a wire whisk until smooth.
+Pour the glaze over the tops of the cooled cakes and allow the glaze to drizzle down the sides.

 Storage: The cakes will keep at room temperature for 3 to 4 days.
 To freeze, wrap an unglazed cake tightly in plastic wrap and then in a piece of aluminum foil.
 Freeze for up to 2 months.